 Driving the scenic road to Col de la Croix de Fer in the Alps

-Col de la Croix de Fer is a high mountain pass at an elevation of 2.071m (6,794ft) above the sea level located in the Savoie department in the Auvergne-Rhône-Alpes region in France.
+Col de la Croix de Fer is a high mountain pass at an elevation of 2.071m (6,794ft) above the sea level located in the Savoie department of France.
 The pass is traversed by the scenic Route des Grandes Alpes.

 Where is Col de la Croix de Fer?

 The pass is located in the Auvergne-Rhône-Alpes region, on the southeastern part of the country, high in the French Alps.
 Col du Glandon is 2,5km to the west.

 What does Col de la Croix de Fer mean in English?

 Col de la Croix de Fer means the Pass of the Iron Cross.
 The summit hosts a small bar and a parking lot.

 Is Col de la Croix de Fer paved?